13 Mental Health Resources for Black Parents

 Services include individual psychotherapy, weekly virtual meetup groups, diversity, equity and inclusion training to groups and companies, and speaking engagements that each aim to heal and empower.
 Black Men Heal works with men across all financial situations to ensure that an individual can access therapy.

 Ourselves Black is both a digital and print magazine rooted in the storytelling experience of Black and brown people.
 With powerful images and stories, the group shares what mental health struggles look like for people of color.
 Ourselves Black also offers a robust list of resources, including a providers directory, a mental illness library, and a specific section for parents.

 POC Online Classroom is a stripped-down site that includes lists of lessons on self-care, mental health, and healing for people of color and those within activist movements.
 Among the reading list and resources, you’ll also find this particularly helpful gem: a massive, crowd-sourced Google Doc list of specific actions to take for self-care based on what you’re feeling.

 As you might expect from the name, here you can access a directory to Black female therapists (or Black male therapists).
 Also check out their Instagram for bite-sized mental health and their podcast.

 Founded by actress Taraji P. Henson in honor of her late father who wrestled with mental health issues following his tour of duty in Vietnam, this foundation aims to help other Black Americans access the mental health resources they need.
-In addition to free mental wellness support, the foundation also funds scholarships for Black students pursuing mental health careers, as well as mental health programs in schools, prisons, and more.
+The foundation offers a "Let's Talk" guide for finding a culturally competent therapist near you.
+Plus, BLHF funds scholarships for Black students pursuing mental health careers, as well as mental health programs in schools, prisons, and more.

 Therapy for Black Girls allows users to search for nearby providers, plus they offers a host of other resources—including a podcast and a members-only virtual community—designed to help Black women and girls thrive.